Construction Change Order Template 2026

 Schedule impact

+Change orders often affect more than money, they affect time.
 The Procore AIA G701 guide explains that the form describes how the work changes, how much the changes cost, and how much time the work adds.
-(Procore)
+(Procore) Your change order should do the same, so add a schedule section:

 Schedule fieldExample